katzap029/Lulac-History/README.md

 # Lulac-History
-Repository including links, images, and files with information for timeline js project and omeka
+Repository including images with information for timeline js project and omeka